 Only very low frequencies can propagate over hundreds of kilometers, but they require enormous antennae consisting of sunken wires covering several dozen kilometers.
 Only a very small amount of information can be conveyed with these waves: messages parceled out slowly, and certainly not a voice.

 Therefore, in order to achieve sufficient range, it would be necessary to work with incredibly long antennae (impractical on the individual level) and considerable levels of power.
 In any case, because of its low frequency, a radio wave would be unable to convey a sufficient amount of information to sustain an audio conversation.

 Water is highly electro-conductive (and saltwater in particular).
 This means that a radio wave has incredible difficulty propagating in such a conductive environment.

-Ultrasound waves, on the other hand, is a cyclic sound pressure with a frequency greater than the upper limit of human hearing (approximately 20,000 hertz).
+Ultrasound waves on the other hand, are mechanical sound waves.
 Their speed and propagation are therefore affected by the element in which they travel.

 Differently from acoustic phenomena properly speaking, the frequencies that characterize ultrasound waves are superior to those generally audible to the human ear.
 The frequency conventionally used to distinguish between sound waves and ultrasound waves is 20 kHz.
 The very term itself - "ultrasound" - clearly indicates that it is beyond (ultra) sound, identifying only audible physical phenomena as sound.